pandastrike/huxley/README.md

   id: My_AWS_ID
   key: Password123
   region: us-west-1
+  availability_zone: us-west-1c
-  key_name: Name-of-SSH-Key   # This is key you have associated with your AWS account.
+  key_name: Name-of-SSH-Key   # Name of a key you have associated with your AWS account, not the actual value.

 #==========
 # Optional